Blown-up singular Riemannian foliations: Introduction

-The first application of the blow-up method in this context was by Molino himself, desingularizing a regular Riemannian foliation $\fol$ along the locus $\Sigma$ consisting of the the minimal (deepest, most singular) strata of $\overline{\f}$, leading to a blown-up foliation with simpler dynamics.
-In \cite{desmarcos} this construction was generalized to an already singular Riemannian foliation, resulting in a regular foliation after a finite sequence of blow-ups.
-Both works focused on the construction of a metric on $\blup{}{M}$ that is adapted to the blow-up foliation $\blup{}{\fol}$, turning it into singular Riemannian foliation.
+The first application of the blow-up method in this context was by Molino himself, desingularizing a regular Riemannian foliation $\fol$ along the locus $\Sigma$ consisting of the minimal (deepest, most singular) strata of $\overline{\f}$ (see Section \ref{section background} for details), and obtaining a blown-up foliation $\blup{\Sg}{\fol}$ on $\blup{\Sigma}{M}$ with simpler dynamics.
+The particular geometry of Riemannian foliations ensures that the lift of $\fol|_{M\setminus\Sigma}$, which is a copy of it, indeed extends well to the exceptional divisor $E=\pi^{-1}(\Sigma)$.
+In \cite{desmarcos} this construction was generalized to an already singular Riemannian foliation, resulting in a regular foliation $\blup{}{\fol}$ after a finite sequence of blow-ups.
+Both works focused on the construction of a metric on $\blup{\Sg}{M}$ that is adapted to $\blup{\Sg}{\fol}$, hence turning it into a singular Riemannian foliation.
+Figure \ref{blup circle} illustrates the blow-up in the simple, yet quintessential case of the foliation of $\mathbb{R}^2$ by the orbits of $\mathrm{SO}(2)$, for which $\blup{}{M}$ is a Möbius band.

-In the present paper we find new applications of the blow-up method, also establishing further properties of it, aiming at generalizing results from the regular setting.
-For instance, we generalize \cite[page~1102]{desmolino} to arbitrary singular Riemannian foliations, showing that the dynamics of $\blup{}{\fol}$ is described by the blow-up of the Molino (central) sheaf $\mathscr{C}_{\fol}$ of $\fol$; or, more precisely, that taking blow-ups commute with taking the Molino sheaf: \begin{thmx}[Theorem \ref{blup sheaf}] Let $\fol$ be a singular Riemannian foliation on a compact manifold $M$.
-Then
+In the present paper, we find new applications of the blow-up method and establish further properties of it, aiming to generalize results from the regular setting.
+For instance, we provide a natural alternative construction of the foliation $\blup{}{\fol}$ by blowing up the module of $\fol$-tangent vector fields, yielding a construction equivalent to the one obtained via equifocality arguments in \cite{desmarcos}.
+We then generalize results of \cite{desmolino} to arbitrary singular Riemannian foliations, showing that the dynamics of $\blup{}{\fol}$ are described by the blow-up of the Molino (central) sheaf $\mathscr{C}_{\fol}$ of $\fol$.
+More precisely, we show that the blow-up operation commutes with taking the Molino sheaf: \begin{thmx}[Theorem \ref{blup sheaf}] Let $\fol$ be a singular Riemannian foliation of a compact manifold $M$.
+Then the blow-down map $\pi$ induces an isomorphism